-From the ideal water temp to the time you should wait before bathing, this article answers all your queries around how and when to shower after a fake tan.
+From the ideal water temp to the time you should wait before bathing, this article answers all your queries around how and when to shower after a spray tan.
 We’ve also provided important after-care advice on hair removal, tan-sabotaging ingredients to avoid, and the best way to stop your face from fading faster than the rest of you.
 Read on.

 The time you should wait before showering will depend on the type of tan you’ve used, or the spray tan applied.
 Today, there are loads of quick-developing formulas that can be washed off after as little as 2 hours (if you want a lighter tan), as well as traditional formulas designed to stay on the skin for 8 hours.

 Whichever you choose, it’s important to time your application so you’ll be free to shower instead of stuck on a Zoom call.
 No good at maths?
 We often apply our Sunny Honey right before bed so we can rinse off upon waking after 8 hours, give or take.

 What are the golden rules for the first shower after tanning?

 Rules for How to Shower After a Tan

 Taking care of your skin after tanning is essential to maintaining a beautiful, long-lasting tan.
 Follow these golden rules for the first shower after tanning to keep your skin hydrated and your tan looking its best.